 Attempts should be made to order exclusive use resources within the GACC before ordering call when needed resources or mobilizing aircraft from outside of the GACC.
-Specify all special needs such as twin engine, high wing, carded Instrument Flight Rules (IFR), flight into known icing conditions, pressurized, etc., in the special needs portion of the resource order and on the kneeboard form.
+Specify all special needs such as: EXU vs CWN, mission category if applicable, twin engine, high wing, carded Instrument Flight Rules (IFR), flight into known icing conditions, pressurized, etc., in the special needs portion of the resource order and on the kneeboard form.